About the documentary:

 Meet the filmmakers:

-Brendan Walsh (Producer/Director/Director of Photography) is the owner of the production company Great Lakes Media in Joliet, IL.
-Brendan has filmed independently for television shows on PBS, National Geographic, Discovery Channel, CNBC, A&E, the History Channel, FOX and TLC, including American Greed, American Greed: Fugitives, Crime Inc., Cold Case Files, Investigating History, Escaped, and White City.
-Brendan’s work has taken him across the United States, as well as to Bolivia, Canada, Nicaragua, Uganda and Mexico.
+Brendan Walsh (Director of Photography/Producer) is the co-owner of the production company Great Lakes Media.
+In addition to DP’ing, producing and editing videos and productions for GLM, Brendan films independently for television shows on PBS, National Geographic, Discovery Channel, CNBC, A&E, the History Channel, FOX and TLC, including American Greed, American Greed: Fugitives, Crime Inc., Cold Case Files, Investigating History, Escaped, and White City.
+Brendan’s work has taken him across the United States, as well as to Bolivia, Canada, Nicaragua, Uganda, Mexico, Ecuador, the Dominican Republic and South Africa.
 Brendan has also worked in the camera department for major Hollywood films, including Wanted, The Breakup and The Express, and the television series Prison Break.

-Jessica Walsh (Producer/Writer) is the co-owner of Great Lakes Media production company in Joliet, IL.
-Her career in journalism began with eight years as an editor and journalist for The Enterprise newspaper, established in 1887.
-When The Enterprise came under new ownership, Jessica served as the assistant managing editor of Voyager Media and the company’s nine weekly publications serving the Chicagoland suburbs.
-Jessica has won 5 journalism awards from the Illinois College Press Association, as well as an award from the Illinois Press Association.
+Jessica Walsh (Producer) is the co-owner of Great Lakes Media production company.
+Jessica produces, films and edits a wide range of videos and productions for GLM, from live sports to commercials.
+Her career began in journalism with eight years as an editor and journalist for The Enterprise newspaper.
+When The Enterprise came under new ownership, Jessica served as the assistant managing editor of Voyager Media and its nine weekly publications serving the Chicagoland suburbs.
+Jessica has won multiple journalism awards from the Illinois Press Association and Illinois College Press Association.

 Why make this documentary?